-This is one of the most common mechanical testing techniques and is used to find out how strong a material is and also how much it can be stretched before it breaks.
+This is one of the most common mechanical testing techniques.
+It is used to find out how strong a material is and also how much it can be stretched before it breaks.
 This test method is used to determine yield strength, ultimate tensile strength, ductility, strain hardening characteristics, Young's modulus and Poisson's ratio.

 Ultimate Tensile Strength (UTS)

 The UTS is the maximum stress that a specimen is exposed to during testing.
 This may differ from the specimen's strength when breaking depending on if it is brittle, ductile or has properties of both.
 These material properties can change depending on environment, for example in extreme hot or cold conditions.

 Hooke's Law defines the relationship between the applied force and the elongation shown in the test specimen where the ratio of stress to strain is constant.

 Modulus of Elasticity

 The modulus of elasticity measures the stiffness of a specimen whereby the material will return to its original condition once the load has been removed.
 Once the material has been stretched to the point where it no longer returns to its original length and permanent deformation is shown, Hooke's Law no longer applies.
 This is known as the elastic or proportonal limit.